-Impact investing — also referred to as “socially responsible investing,” “sustainable investing,” or “investing in social good”— is about investing money to support social change while potentially generating financial return.
+Impact investing — also referred to as “socially responsible investing,” “sustainable investing,” or “social impact investing”— is about investing money to support social change while potentially generating financial return.
 Ultimately, impact investing is a way to align your investments with the positive changes you want to see in the world.

 The historically separate fields of traditional investing and philanthropic giving have become increasingly intertwined, evolving into a new investment choice — impact investing.
 Research shows that the demand for impact investing has grown exponentially over the last decade.
 Typically, investors who choose this heartfelt approach are driven more by the emotional and moral aspects of contributing to the greater social good than by a quantifiable, monetary return.

-Over the years, Tides has grown into a central player in the investing-for-impact sector, demonstrated by both recent and historical milestones.
+Over the years, Tides has grown into a central player in the investing-for-impact sector.
 Our organizational history speaks to our leadership using values-aligned donor advised funds as a tool for change.
-Since the 1980s — long before the term “impact investment” originated — we’ve partnered with the pioneering socially responsible investment funds of Walden Asset Management and Calvert.
+Since the 1980s — long before the term “impact investment” originated — we’ve partnered with the pioneering socially responsible investment funds of Calvert and Walden Asset Management.

-After decades of creating innovative ways to invest in social impact, a common theme has emerged: customization and personalization.
-Not every impact investing toolbox is the same, and the tools within each depend on a wide variety of factors that are different for everyone, such as area of interest, success indicators, and risk tolerance, among others.
-We pride ourselves on our ability to tailor creative solutions for our clients, bridge gaps, and inspire our network of partners and clients to increase the amount of social change we can effect together.
+Not every impact investing toolbox is the same.
+Tides works alongside our partners to create portfolios for their donor-advised funds that match their philanthropic and investment goals, whether that’s supporting a single issue or investing in a variety of social justice initiatives they admire.
+We pride ourselves on our ability to tailor creative solutions for our partners, bridge gaps, and inspire our network of partners to increase the amount of social change we can effect together.

 Jennifer’s Farm-To-Table, Sustainability-Focused Donor Advised Fund